kdotom/hello-world/README.md

 My first repository on GitHub

+This is a test modification.

-This is a test modification to commit.
+This is also a test of deletion.